FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 ## Knowledge Prerequisites

-There are a lot of blogposts out there which deal with how you can get started writing a schematic in much more detail as we do not cover this here one more time in depth.
+There are a lot of blog posts out there which deal with how you can get started writing a schematic in much more detail as we do not cover this here one more time in depth.
 Be sure to check out:

 - [https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2)
 - [https://brianflove.com/2018/12/11/angular-schematics-tutorial/](https://brianflove.com/2018/12/11/angular-schematics-tutorial/)